Transactional file locking

 What Transactional File locking is not for: it will not prevent multiple users from editing the same document, or give notice that other users are working on the same document.
 Multiple users can open and edit a file at the same time and Transactional File locking does not prevent this.
 Rather, it prevents simultaneous file saving.

-File locking is enabled by default, using the database locking backend.
+Transactional File locking will use the database locking backend by default.
 This places a significant load on your database.
-Using memcache.locking relieves the database load and improves performance.
+Setting memcache.locking relieves the database load and improves performance.
 Admins of Nextcloud servers with heavy workloads should install a memcache.
 (See Memory caching.)

 To use a memcache with Transactional File Locking, you must install the Redis server and corresponding PHP module.
 After installing Redis you must enter a configuration in your config.php file like this example: